gctools-outilsgc/aurora-website/src/docs/en/profile/introduction.md

 ## Communication with other services

-Profile-as-a-service listens for specific events on the Service Mesh that then trigger specific functions.
-For example, when a new user validates their account on GCaccount, a message is sent to the Service Mesh specifying that there is a new user and it provides the information that was used during registration.
+Profile-as-a-service listens for specific events on the Message Queue that then trigger specific functions.
+For example, when a new user validates their account on GCaccount, a message is sent to the Message Queue specifying that there is a new user and it provides the information that was used during registration.
 Profile-as-a-serivce listens for this event, as well as other applications, and triggers the automatic creation of this user's profile with the information that was used during GCaccount registration.

 ## Authentication and authorization